cohosh/bridgestrap-candidateXX/README.md

 Input
 -----

-Clients send bridge lines to the following API, using an HTTP GET request, and place the bridge line in the request body:
+Clients send one or more bridge lines to the following API, using an HTTP GET request, and place the bridge lines in the request body:

       https://HOST/bridge-state

 The request body must look as follows:

-      {"bridge_line": "BRIDGE_LINE"}
+      {"bridge_lines": ["BRIDGE_LINE_1", ..., "BRIDGE_LINE_N"]}

-The value of "bridge_line" can be any bridge line (excluding the "Bridge" prefix) that tor accepts.
+The "BRIDGE_LINE" strings in the list may contain any bridge line (excluding the "Bridge" prefix) that tor accepts.
 Here are a few examples:

 * `1.2.3.4:1234`
 * `1.2.3.4:1234 1234567890ABCDEF1234567890ABCDEF12345678`